New Year’s Resolutions and Addiction Recovery

 The thought of a clean slate and a fresh start is an understandably dominant theme in recovery.
 It allows for a shedding of the skin and a chance to turn everything negative in our lives around.

 Sometimes it’s as simple as settling into complacency at work.
 Others might abandon the deeper self-reflection for the sake of convenience.
-The truth is, the concept of self-care takes a backseat to self-preservation and giving in to old habits.
+The truth is that the concept of self-care takes a backseat to self-preservation and giving in to old habits.

 For someone trying to start the year off sober, it can feel impossible to uphold this kind of resolution.
 Because of how we’ve come to see New Year’s resolutions, it can be hard to seriously dedicate yourself to one.
-The good news is that, for anyone genuinely committed to changing their lives, following through and reinventing yourself is possible.
+The good news is that, while challenging, for those genuinely committed to changing their lives, following through and reinventing themselves in sobriety is achievable with the right support and resources.

 MAKING NEW YEAR’S RESOLUTIONS IN ADDICTION RECOVERY